 There was a great deal of debate in antiquity regarding the pharaoh responsible for this pyramid.
-Herodotus suggested that it was built for heteara Rhodopis – the original Cinderella who was a Greek slave who was given rose-gilded slippers who married pharaoh Ahmose I. However, Manetho attributed it to Nitokris, the daughter of Psamtik I of the twenty sixth dynasty (Saite period Third Intermediate Period) of Ancient Egypt.
+Herodotus suggested that it was built for heteara Rhodopis – the original Cinderella who was a Greek slave who was given rose-gilded slippers and married pharaoh Ahmose I. However, Manetho attributed it to Nitokris, the daughter of Psamtik I of the twenty sixth dynasty (Saite period Third Intermediate Period) of Ancient Egypt.
 Diodorus Siculus correctly attributed the pyramid to Menkaure.

 Statues found inside the pyramid complex of Menkaure are among the finest recovered from any Old Kingdom site.
 The statues discovered in his valley temple suggest that it was dedicated to Ra, Hathor and Horus.
-When Menkaure died his successor (who was probably also his son) Shepseskaf completed his pyramid complex and recorded his actions on the wall of the valley temple.
+When Menkaure died, his successor (who was probably also his son) Shepseskaf completed his pyramid complex and recorded his actions on the wall of the valley temple.

-During the twelfth century the second Ayyubid Sultan of Egypt (al-Malek al-Aziz, son of Saladin) tried to demolish the pyramids of Giza starting with the pyramid of Menkaure.
-Thankfully the blocks forming the pyramid were so huge and cumbersome that in eight months they had made little progress and he gave up.
+During the twelfth century, the second Ayyubid Sultan of Egypt (al-Malek al-Aziz, son of Saladin) tried to demolish the pyramids of Giza starting with the pyramid of Menkaure.
+Thankfully, the blocks forming the pyramid were so huge and cumbersome that in eight months they had made little progress and he gave up.
 Unfortunately, he did manage to leave an unsightly gash in the masonry on the north face of the pyramid.

-When complete the pyramid of Menkaure was just over sixty six meters and had a slope of fifty one degrees.
+When complete the pyramid of Menkaure was just over sixty-six meters and had a slope of fifty-one degrees.
 The pyramid core was composed of limestone and granite.
 The first sixteen courses of the cladding were pink granite with the remaining upper courses being fine Tura limestone.

 At the entrance to the pyramid an inscription thought to be the work of Khaemwaset (son of Ramesses II) confirms that Menkaure was the builder of the pyramid and that he died on the twenty-third day of Ipt-Hmt (the third month) of Shemu (harvest).
 From the entrance in the north face of the pyramid a descending corridor partially clad in pink granite led to a paneled chamber with niches cut into the walls.
 The purpose of this chamber is unknown but it is the first time since the step pyramid of Djoser that a decorative scheme has been applied within a pyramid.